RebelCode/wp-rss-aggregator/readme.txt

 5. Plugin settings page.

 == Changelog ==

+= Version 3.2 () =
+* New feature: Parameter to limit number of feeds displayed
+* New feature: Paramter to limit feeds displayed to particular sources (via ID)
+* Enhanced: Better feed import handling to handle large number of feed sources

 = Version 3.1.1 (2013-06-06) =
 * Fixed bug: Incompatibility with some other plugins due to function missing namespace